Your smile is our service.

-In this practice, we take complaints seriously and we aim to ensure that all our patients are pleased with their experience of our service.
+In our practices, we take complaints seriously and we aim to ensure that all our patients are pleased with their experience of our service.
 When patients complain, they are dealt with courteously and promptly so that the matter is resolved as quickly as possible.
 This policy is based on these objectives.

 In responding to a complaint, we aim to treat you the way we would like to be treated if we were in your position.

 The person responsible for dealing with any complaint about the service which we provide is the Practice Manager with an appointed deputy complaints manager at each site.

-If a patient makes a complaint, verbally, via email or in writing we will listen to and offer to refer him or her to the designated Complaints Manager without delay.
-If the complaints manager is not available at the time, then the patient will be advised to address communication to the Deputy manager.
+If a patient makes a complaint, verbally, via email or in writing we will listen to and offer to refer them to the designated Complaints Manager without delay.
+If the complaints manager is not available at the time, then the patient will be advised to address communication to the Deputy complaints manager.
 The member of staff will take brief details of the complaint and pass them on.

 Patient’s complaint whether in writing, verbally or email will be passed to the complaint’s manager or her deputy without delay.
 If a complaint is about any aspect of clinical care, it will normally be referred to the dentist.

 We aim to respond to a complaint effectively and ensure that we take the opportunity to learn and improve our service.
 When we look into a complaint, we shall aim to:

 find out what happened and what, if anything, went wrong